 My course has an optional fourth year - what should I put for 'Course Duration' in Section A?

 Your FG needs to show that you can afford to study your chosen course here.
 You do not need to guarantee more than three years of funding if the additional year(s) are optional, i.e. for Maths, Computer Science, Natural Sciences.
-A guaruntee for four years of funding is only required for AMES, MML, History & ML the 4yrs Classics course (and Engineers intending to sit the fourth year); or six years for Medicine.
+A guarantee for four years of funding is only required for AMES, MML, History & ML, Engineering, the 4-year Classics course; or six years for Medicine.
 Top tip: If you are applying for funding for your course (e.g. for a Student Loan) you should apply for the maximum number of years that you are likely to be on the course - it's easier to cancel the additional year than to add an extra one.

 What evidence do I need to send with the FG?